Devatoria/go-mesos-executor/README.md

 * execute given command in the given container using its containerizer

 Please note that you can't get inside the mount namespace of a process in Go because of multithreading.
 In fact, even by locking the goroutine to a specific thread can't fix it. `setns` syscall must be called in a single-threaded context.
 You can, at least, call this syscall using Cgo (and constructor trick) to execute C code before running the Go runtime (and so, run this C code in a single-threaded context).
 But it doesn't allow to dynamically join a mount namespace while running.
-This is why I decided to use the [nsenter](http://man7.org/linux/man-pages/man1/nsenter.1.html) package that allows to execute a command into defined namespaces.
+This is why the containerizer is in charge of providing a way to execute a command inside the container.

 Please take a look at [this issue](https://stackoverflow.com/questions/25704661/calling-setns-from-go-returns-einval-for-mnt-namespace) and [this issue](https://github.com/golang/go/issues/8676) to know more about the `setns` Go issue.